 The route continues through Weston to Stone before coming to the outskirts of Stoke-on-Trent where you will pass the splendid Trentham Gardens.
 Also in Stoke you will pass Westport Lake which is worth a small detour.

 You continue north to Kidsgrove where you will find the Grade II* listed Rode Hall, surrounded by parkland and formal gardens.
 The hall and gardens are open to the public from April to September and are well worth a small detour from the canal.

 The canal continues through Cheshire to Sandbach where you will pass close to the Watch Lane Flash Nature Reserve.
 Onward to Middlewhich and Northwhich where you will pass Marbury Country Park.
 View Full Details>>

-|Wolverhampton to Telford||22 miles (35 km)||This route follows NCN route 81 through the West Midlands to Shropshire.
+|Wolverhampton to Telford||22 miles (35 km)||This route follows National Cycle Route 81 through the West Midlands to Shropshire.
 The route starts in the centre of Wolverhampton and heads through the town and West Park to join the Staffordshire and Worcestershire canal towpath which takes you towards Bilbrook.
-Country roads then take you onto Codsall, Albrighton and Shifnall before a short off road section takes you past Priorlsee lake and then into Telford.
+Country roads then take you onto Codsall, Albrighton and Shifnal before a short off road section takes you past Priorlsee lake and then into Telford.
 View Full Details>>|